Michad/tilegroxy/docs/configuration.md

 ### Fallback

-Delegates calls to a Primary provider, then if that returns an error it sends the request to a Secondary provider.
-This is useful, for example, where you're integrating with a system that returns an error for requests outside of the coverage area, the coverage area isn't a simple bounding box, and you want to return a Static image in those cases without it being logged as an error.
+Delegates calls to a Primary provider, then falls back Secondary provider when an error is returned or the tile is outside the valid zoom or bounds.
+This is useful, for example, where you're integrating with a system that returns an error for requests outside of the coverage area and you want to return a Static image in those cases without it being logged as an error.
 It especially can be useful in conjunction with the Blend provider.

-Currently the preAuth method is never called for fallback providers, therefore only authless providers should be used as fallbacks.
+Currently the preAuth method is never called for the secondary provider, therefore only authless providers should be used as fallbacks.
+In the future we may include calls to the preAuth method but only when the fallback logic is triggered.

+Currently the bounds parameter is only applied at a per-tile level.
+That is, the edge where the fallback begins to kick in will visibly change as you zoom in/out.
+In the future we may add an additional configuration option to make it apply at a per-pixel level instead.

 Name should be "fallback"